 Dr Kingsley Marshall is a film producer, composer and academic.
-Working as Head of Film at the CILECT-accredited School of Film & Television based within Falmouth University in the UK.
-The subject area consists of 28 staff working with over 300 undergraduates studying the Skillset-accredited BA (Hons) Film degree, supplemented by a postgraduate community studying from MA level through to PhD.
+Working as Head of Film at the CILECT-accredited School of Film & Television based within Falmouth University in the UK, this subject area consists of 28 staff working with over 300 undergraduates studying the Skillset-accredited BA (Hons) Film degree, supplemented by a postgraduate community studying from MA level through to PhD.
 His research focuses on cultures of film and music production, and the representation of real events – specifically the US presidency, asymmetrical conflict, and the ethics of artificial intelligence development as part of the ‘fourth industrial revolution’.